Translating cultures – Cultures of translation. 33rd European Meeting of Cultural Journals

 The 33rd European Meeting of Cultural Journals will take place from 7–9 November 2025 in the Slovenian–Italian cities of Nova Gorica/Gorizia, a ‘borderless’ European Capital of Culture in 2025.
 The conference is co-organized with Razpotja magazine.

-Taking its lead from the cities’ bilingual and bi-national identities, the conference returns to a topic at the core of the Eurozine project: translation as means for the formation of a transnational public sphere.
+Taking its lead from the cities’ bilingual and bi-national identities, the conference returns to an idea at the core of the Eurozine project: translation as means for the formation of a transnational public sphere.

 When Eurozine met in Belgrade back in 2003 to discuss Europe and the Balkans: Politics of Translation, the political dimensions of translation emerged in sharp focus.
 With the violent collapse of the Yugoslav state fresh in the memory, and the discursive turn enjoying a second wind, translation seemed to be a ‘central metaphor of our time’.
 Translation was understood as ‘intercultural praxis’; as engagement with difference that avoided the pitfalls of identitarian essentialism.